 Age of Traveller

-Most backpacker policies are priced for travellers aged 18-40, with this age bracket receiving the most competitive rates.
-Travellers over 40 may pay higher premiums, and some backpacker-specific products have maximum age limits.
+Most backpacker policies are priced for travellers aged 18 to 40, and this age bracket typically receives the most competitive rates.
+Travellers over 40 may face higher premiums, and some backpacker-specific products impose a maximum age limit.

 💻